Lakewood Dog Bite Injury Lawyers

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

-The victim of a dog attack should know what steps to take following the attack, including seeking medical attention, gathering evidence of the attack, retrieving the contact information of the liable party, contacting the authorities to have a police report filed, and hiring an experienced Lakewood dog bite lawyer.
+The victim of a dog attack should know the necessary steps to take following the incident, including seeking medical attention, gathering evidence of the attack, obtaining the contact information of the liable party, contacting the authorities to file a police report, and consulting an experienced Lakewood dog bite lawyer.

-Each of these subsequent steps is crucial to recovering from a dog bite attack.
-Hiring an experienced dog bite attorney who’s from Lakewood is beneficial in helping a victim navigate the legal process.
+Each of these steps is crucial to protecting your legal rights and recovering from a dog bite incident.
+Hiring a dog bite attorney who’s from Lakewood is beneficial in helping a victim navigate the legal process.

-• Contact the authorities and emergency responders to file a dog bite report.
+3. Contact the authorities and emergency responders to file a report about the dog bite.
 Contacting authorities may seem excessive, but it is important, especially if you decide to pursue litigation.

-• Pursue medical attention as soon as possible.
-The severity of the dog bite wound can be more than what is initially seen.
-Be sure to retain medical records describing your injuries suffered from the attack and your prognosis.
+4. Seek medical attention as soon as possible.
+The severity of a dog bite wound can be more than initially apparent.
+Keep a copy of your medical records describing your injuries suffered from the attack and your prognosis.

-• Contact the dog owner’s veterinarian to ensure the dog’s vaccinations are accurate and up to date.
+5. Contact the dog owner’s veterinarian to verify if the dog’s vaccinations are accurate and up to date.

 Typical Dog Bite Injuries